Charlie and the Chocolate Factory: Reception

 Costumes of Willy Wonka (from Roald Dahl's Charlie and the Chocolate Factory), and the Hatter (from Lewis Carroll's Alice's Adventures in Wonderland) in London.
 A 2015 UK poll ranked them the top two children's books.

-In a 2006 list for the Royal Society of Literature, author J. K. Rowling (author of the Harry Potter books) named Charlie and the Chocolate Factory among her top ten books that every child should read.
-A fan of the book since childhood, film director Tim Burton wrote: "I responded to Charlie and the Chocolate Factory because it respected the fact that children can be adults."
+In a 2006 list for the Royal Society of Literature, the author J. K. Rowling named Charlie and the Chocolate Factory among her top ten books that every child should read.
+A fan of the book since childhood, the film director Tim Burton wrote: "I responded to Charlie and the Chocolate Factory because it respected the fact that children can be adults."

-A 2004 study found that it was a common read-aloud book for fourth-graders in schools in San Diego County, California.
-A 2012 survey by the University of Worcester determined that it was one of the most common books that UK adults had read as children, after Alice's Adventures in Wonderland, The Lion, the Witch and the Wardrobe, and The Wind in the Willows.
+A 2004 study found that it was a common read-aloud book for fourth-grade pupils in schools in San Diego County, California, US.
+A 2012 survey by the University of Worcester determined that it was one of the most common books that UK adults had read as children, after Alice's Adventures in Wonderland, The Lion, the Witch and the Wardrobe and The Wind in the Willows.

 Groups who have praised the book include: